substrate-system/arrows/README.md

 ### CSS

-Disabled status is handled correctly, but the `:disabled` attribute in CSS doesn't work on custom elements.
+Disabled status is handled correctly in JS, but the `:disabled` attribute in CSS doesn't work on custom elements.
 So target the nested `button` element.

 ```css